Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 ## Background
 The PC should start at 1st level, and their background should contain a reason for them to have inherited a manor that has been neglected and abandoned over the years.
 It was once a beautiful place, but is now a sad reminder of what was.
 Whatever the background of the PC is, it should include the following part.

-> Your great-aunt, Helena Silentspire, was the last of the Silentspire line.
+> Your great-aunt, Helena, was the last of the Silentspire line.
 You barely knew her, but you were the only family she had left.

 ## A New Home
 The PC in this adventure has just inherited Silentspire Manor.
 It is up to them to bring it back to its former glory, as right now it's in a horribly neglected state.
 You can read out loud the following description for the Player.